Lartu/ldpl/README.md

 ## 📜 License

-This LDPL Compiler is distributed under the GNU General Public License 3.0.
+The LDPL Compiler is distributed under the Apache 2.0 License.
 All LDPL Dinosaur logos where created by [Lartu](https://github.com/Lartu) and are released under a Creative Commons Attribution 4.0 International (CC BY 4.0) license.